 Although much of his research focuses on centuries-old events, Walker is motivated by this experience to write a global history of the group’s violent uprising and its aftermath—a project that may not be possible without philanthropy.

 With the funds from the endowed chair, Walker has had the opportunity to hire UC Davis undergraduate and graduate students to create a database of publications on the Shining Path and complete other work that is foundational to his research.
-The funds also helped him create a two-part conference on the Shining Path, the first held at the Hoover Institute at Stanford University and the second at UC Davis.
+The funds helped him create a two-part conference in 2016 on the Shining Path –– the first held at the Hoover Institute at Stanford University and the second at UC Davis.
 In addition, the endowed chair helped fund a recent conference at UC Davis on “Teaching Human Rights in the Americas,” with experts from Argentina, Canada, Chile, Mexico, Peru, Uruguay and the United States.

 “Thanks to the endowed chair, I have been able to do extended field and archive work in the Ayacucho area, the center of the Shining Path movement.
 In addition, I’ve collaborated closely with the thriving Human Rights community at UC Davis and made connections with other programs in the United States and beyond,” Walker said.
 "This collaboration is important work because the violence on the part of the Peruvian military also taught a great human rights lesson: Indiscriminate violence, which included disappearances and the like, didn't work.
 The Peruvian state only defeated the Shining Path with intelligence work and by gaining the respect of the population."